k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td width="200">Add Actor Below</td>
-<td style="width: 465px;">Click to open a popup window and select an Actor to the Stage.
+<td style="width: 465px;">Click to open a popup window and select an Actor for the Stage.
 The Actor is added under the selected Actor.</td>
 </tr>
 <tr>
 <td width="200">[Export Actor]</td>